The-begining/morning_greetings/README.md

 │ ├── logger.py # Logs sent messages
 ├── main.py
 │
-├── addmore_contact_main.py # Main script to run the program(this one is not working for now . it contains main function and have dynamically adding contacts functionality, currently it is located in test_main folder)
 ├── setup.py # Setup script for installing the package
 ├── README.md # Project documentation
 └── new_contacts.txt # File for adding new contacts (optional, created at runtime)